nidhibcs281/city_design.github.io/README.md

 These algorithms help organize data, find the shortest path, and make decisions based on past information.
 The course connects the learning to real-time applications, demonstrating that algorithms are not just theoretical concepts but are rooted in our thinking and actions in the real world.
 By understanding the connection between these time-tested methods and their application in the modern world, students can better understand the world around them.

+The Design and Analysis of Algorithms (DAA) applies to real-world problems by making tasks more efficient.
+For example, sorting algorithms help e-commerce sites organize products, while graph algorithms like Dijkstra’s are used in GPS to find the shortest routes.
+Dynamic programming optimizes scheduling, and greedy algorithms help minimize costs in network design.
+In short, algorithms are essential for improving speed and efficiency in various systems, from navigation to data management.

 # Data Structures and Algorithms we have studied:
 ARRAYS
 LINKED LISTS